-Early-retirement is not something that is often talked about.
-Sometimes people want to retire to enjoy the good life before they get too old and not have the time, ability, or the mental capacity to enjoy all that the world offers.
+Early retirement is not something that is often talked about.
+Sometimes people want to retire to enjoy the good life before they get too old and not have the time, ability, or mental capacity to enjoy all that the world offers.

 FIRE, Financial Independence Retire Early, gives us the ability to stop work and try something new, or just retire early.
 You just need to have a good amount of retirement savings that will help pay for most of your living expenses.